- Thesis & Research

 In this stage, you select a thesis project and mentor, and then submit a mentor-approved Thesis Proposal, Agreement & Timeline to the HC.
-You should complete Stage 3 at least four terms prior to graduation.
+You will also begin your research by reviewing literature, conducting research and selecting thesis committee members.
+You should complete Stage 3 at least three terms prior to graduation.
 You will receive occasional reminders to complete Stage 3 until you have done so.
 If you have questions, please contact your HC academic advisor.

 If your plan has changed and you need to update your Thesis Map, see the Thesis Map update.

 Register for HC 408 Thesis: Stage 3: Commit

 Having had conversations with several faculty researchers, it’s time to identify your preference and request that he or she serve as your mentor.
 The faculty member will consider his or her availability and willingness to dedicate significant time to your project.
 If your mentor has never served as an HC thesis mentor before you may want to share the Exploring How to Become an HC Thesis Mentor handout.
 Additionally, share the Thesis Mentor Guidelines and a template of the Thesis Proposal, Agreement & Timeline with your mentor at this time.
 By now, you have also explored areas of academic interest and are ready to address a specific topic through research.
 Though the topic is likely to be within your major, this is not a HC requirement.

 As explained in the Explore & Build section, training and compliance are required for all research activity.
 According to OSU’s Office of Research Integrity, this office “ensures compliance with ethical and legal responsibilities in research involving live vertebrate animals, biosafety, chemical safety, scientific diving and boating, radiation safety, [and] human subjects…”